Stay Connected to St. John the Apostle Church during Limited Reopening

 Updates Regarding Group Gathering, Devotions and Organization Meetings

-"With reopening expanding, group adoration, other devotions, meetings of councils and organizations can begin to take place – provided there is no more than 25 and physical distancing, sanitizing and other protocols and guidelines are carefully followed.
-I recommend that members wear face masks during these gatherings.
+"With reopening expanding, group adoration, other devotions, meetings of councils and organizations can begin to take place – provided there is no more than 50 and physical distancing, sanitizing and other protocols and guidelines are carefully followed.
+Masks are required during these gatherings.
 No food or snacks except water should be served unless it is separately packed for each individual.
 Each group coordinator has to collect the names and phone numbers of individuals participating in these events and submit them to Corinne Welters at the Parish Office after every event.
 For those who would prefer Zoom meetings at this time for greater participation, I highly encourage you to use that platform"

 DAILY MASS READINGS